This page was last updated on 20 September, 2021.

 Detailed Travel Advisory

-Passengers must have a medical certificate with a negative Coronavirus (COVID-19) RT-PCR test result.
-The test must have been taken at most 120 hours before arrival.
+1. Passengers must have a negative COVID-19 RT-PCR test taken at most 120 hours before arrival.

 – This does not apply to: